CumulusNetworks/docs/content/cumulus-netq-52/Installation-Management/Install-NetQ/Setup-NVLink-Cluster.md

 ## Next Steps

+- If you installed NetQ for NVLink with `cert-mode` set to `user-cert`, upload your certificates <!--insert link--> before performing a system bringup.
 - {{<link title="NVLink Bringup" text="Perform a system bringup">}} to connect to telemetry and controller services.
 - The NVIDIA Vera Rubin platform does not support the system bringup process.
 Follow the steps to {{<link title="Register Services" text="register services">}} manually instead.